IornBird/MinecraftCurveBuild/README.md

 ### What it does
 Given two points `a` and `b`, it will generate a minecraft function file allowing player build a Bézier curve.

-**It's for Java edition, and is uncertain to be working in Bedrock edition.**
+**It's for Java edition 1.21.X, and is uncertain to be working in other versions or Bedrock edition.**

 ![](https://github.com/IornBird/MinecraftCurveBuild/blob/main/Minecraft%20Curve%20Builder.png?raw=true)